-Covid hospitalization of self or a family member, and to health adversities, defined as having had a serious injury or illness.
+Consistent with Proposition 1, the elderly's beliefs react less pessimistically to a non-Covid hospitalization of self or a family member, and to health adversities, defined as having had a serious injury or illness in the past.
 The dampening effect of age also holds for sources of optimism such as non-health adversities: elderly who have experienced poverty or dangerous jobs are less optimistic than younger people who faced the same adversities.
-The elderly are not just insensitive to sources of pessimism, and hence more optimistic.
-They are less sensitive across the board, which in our model comes from their difficulty of recalling any specific source, due to interference from many other experiences.
-An F-test for the null hypothesis that the coefficients are identical across the age groups is rejected.
-Also consistent with the model, the coefficient of age squared is positive.

 The elderly tend to also be less sensitive than the young to Covid experiences: they are not as pessimistic when the level of peak deaths is higher, and their optimism does not rise by much as the peak recedes into the past.
-Contrary to our predictions, the elderly who had Covid are more pessimistic than the young, but the effect is noisy because Covid cases in our sample are rare, especially for the elderly.
-Overall, the interference associated with age seems to also modulate standard experience effects, causing a dampened reaction of beliefs to Covid related events.
+Interference modulates standard experience effects.
+Contrary to Corollary 1, the elderly who had Covid are more pessimistic than the young.
+This effect, while statistically insignificant, is intuitive: for the elderly Covid is a much more severe disease than for the young, the experience of which must be scary.19 Also consistent with Proposition 3, the coefficient of age squared is positive.